Selective high schools and opportunity class placement procedures

 Schools with opportunity classes and selective high schools will contact parents and/or carers who have accepted placement offers about enrolment procedures and open days.
 Student enrolment in these classes or schools, however, is subject to the Enrolment of students in NSW Government schools policy.

 Students are not guaranteed a place in an opportunity class or selective high school because they have a sibling there, for example one twin or triplet being offered a place does not guarantee a place for another.
 Placement is based solely on academic merit.
-Siblings will be offered a place in the same opportunity class or selective high school only if they are ranked highly enough to qualify.
+Siblings will be offered a place in the same opportunity class or selective high school only if their test performance meets the level needed for placement.

-Where brothers or sisters of students placed in a school with an opportunity class are not in the catchment area for that school, parents and/or carers may apply for out-of-area enrolment at that school.
+Where brothers or sisters of students placed in a school with an opportunity class or in a partially selective high school are not in the catchment area for that school, parents and/or carers may apply for out-of-area enrolment at that school.
 There is no guarantee that the application will be successful.

 In the case of boarders at agricultural boarding schools, selection committees may give some consideration to applications where a brother or sister is already enrolled at that school.